Best Espresso Machine Under $500 in 2026 — Breville, Gaggia, DeLonghi Compared

 As an Amazon Associate, we may earn from qualifying purchases.
 This does not affect our editorial independence.

 Great espresso under $500 requires real trade-offs between automation, shot quality, and ease of use.
-We compared the Breville Bambino, Gaggia Classic Evo Pro, DeLonghi Stilosa, Nespresso Vertuo Next, and CASABREWS to find the right machine for every type of home barista.
+We compared the Breville Bambino, Gaggia Classic Evo Pro, DeLonghi Stilosa, Nespresso Vertuo Next, and CASABREWS to find the right machine for every type of home coffee drinker in 2026.

 ⚡ Quick Summary — Best Picks